nv-morpheus/Morpheus/README.md

   --log_config_file FILE          Config file to use to configure logging.
 Use
                                   only for advanced situations.
 Can accept
-                                  both JSON and ini style configurations --version                       Show the version and exit.  [default: False] --help                          Show this message and exit.  [default:
+                                  both JSON and ini style configurations --plugin TEXT                   Adds a Morpheus CLI plugin.
+Can either be a module name or path to a python module --version                       Show the version and exit.
-                                  False]
+  --help                          Show this message and exit.

 Commands:
   run    Run one of the available pipelines